bytestostring/nkn.ovh/API.md

 ______

-The method serves to get an information about the NKNOVH programm.
+The method serves to get information about the NKNOVH programm.

 #### cURL example #1 (application/json):